apache/spark/docs/best-practices.rst

 The default period is set using ``processor_poll_interval`` config, which is by default 1 second.
 During parsing, Airflow creates a new connection to the metadata DB for each DAG.
 It can result in a lot of open connections.

 The best way of using variables is via a Jinja template which will delay reading the value until the task execution.
-The template synaxt to do this is:
+The template syntax to do this is:

 .. code::